Netflix/vmaf/libvmaf/tools/README.md

 --width 1920 --height 1080 --pixel_format 420 --bitdepth 8 \
 ```

-## Model
+## VMAF Models
 `vmaf` now has a number of VMAF models built-in.
 This means that no external VMAF model files are required, and the models are read from the binary itself.
 Previous versions of `libvmaf` required a `.pkl` format model file.
 Since v2.0.0, these `.pkl` model files have been depreciated in favor of `.json` model files.
-If you have a previously trained `.pkl` model you would like to convert to `.json`, the following [Python conversion script](../python/vmaf/script/convert_model_from_pkl_to_json.py) is available.
+If you have a previously trained `.pkl` model you would like to convert to `.json`, the following [Python conversion script](../../python/vmaf/script/convert_model_from_pkl_to_json.py) is available.
 If the `--model` parameter is not passed at all, `version=vmaf_v0.6.1` is enabled by default.

 ```sh
 # built-in model